sfigg/commercialization-public/docset/customize/mdm/understanding-admx-backed-policies.md

 `.\Device\Vendor\MSFT\Policy\Config\AppVirtualization\PublishingAllowServer2`

-To construct SyncML for your area/policy using the samples below, you need to update the **data id** and the **value** in the &ltData&gt section of the SyncML.
+To construct SyncML for your area/policy using the samples below, you need to update the **data id** and the **value** in the `<Data>` section of the SyncML.
 The items prefixed with an '&' character are the escape characters needed and can be retained as shown.

 ### <a href="" id="text-element"></a>Text Element